Sometimes when writing tests you need to test something that depends on an object being in a certain state.

 $this->attribute(PHPUnit_Framework_Constraint $constraint, $attributeName)

-Asserts that object attribute $attributeName of the parameter will satisfy $constraint, where constraint is an instance of a constraint (i.e. $this->equalTo())
+, where constraint is an instance of a constraint (i.e. $this->equalTo()

 $this->anything()